-- (1) Apply the tamper evident label as described in the section 2.4 - (2) Enable FIPS mode on the radio in the following manner - (a) Make sure that the radio is turned off.
+- (1) Apply the tamper evident label as described in the section 2.4 - (2) Enable FIPS mode on the radio in the following manner - (a) Make sure that the radio is turned off. - (b) Set up the radio in the configuration shown on Figure 8-2 of the Maintenance Manual.

-- (b) Set up the radio in the configuration shown on Figure 8-2 of the Maintenance Manual. - (c) Make sure to define a PIN (equal to or greater than 6-digits in length), a DES-MAC key and a KEK on the master key file (The master key file is the file containing all the keys, PIN and the EnableFips parameter before encrypting keys and the PIN).
-Make sure to set the EnableFips parameter to 'true' on the master key file to enable FIPS mode. - (d) Generate a DES-MAC of the DSP code using the DES-MAC key and embed it in the DSP code.
-Generate the distribution key file based on the master key file.
-Use the Keyadminconsole program to do these tasks. - (e) Start the radio in the programming mode by pressing Option, Clear/Monitor and PTT buttons simultaneously and by powering on the module. - (f) Using the ProGrammer (this program runs on a PC as well; please refer to the section 8.5 of the Maintenance Manual and the Help menu on the ProGrammer for details on using it) read the personality from the radio.
+- (c) Make sure to define a PIN (equal to 6-digits in length), a CMAC key and an AES KEK on the master key file (The master key file is the file containing all the keys, PIN and the EnableFips parameter before encrypting keys and the PIN).
+Make sure to set the EnableFips parameter to 'true' on the master key file to enable FIPS mode. - (d) Before loading the DSP code into the radio [done in step (g) below], use the Keyadminconsole program to generate a CMAC of the code using the CMAC key and embed it in the DSP code.
+Generate the distribution key file based on the master key file. - (e) Start the radio in the programming mode by pressing Option, Clear/Monitor and PTT buttons simultaneously and by powering on the module. - (f) Using the ProGrammer (this program runs on a PC as well; please refer to the section 8.5 of the Maintenance Manual and the Help menu on the ProGrammer for details on using it) read the personality from the radio.
 A window should pop up showing the personality settings of the radio.
 Under the Options tab, go to Programmable Menus.
-On the window popped up, under Conventional Menus, select "ZERO DES" or "ZERO AES" as one of the menu items.
-Once this new personality is loaded to the radio, it gives a menu item called "ZERO DES" or "ZERO AES" to zeroize all the keys and CSPs of the DSP EEPROM. - (g) Load the DSP code and the above personality to the module using the ProGrammer. - (h) Load the keys in the distribution key file to the module using the Keyloaderconsole program.
-This program runs on a PC. - (i) Power off and on the module; now the module should be in the FIPS (Approved) mode.
+On the window popped up, under Conventional Menus, select "ZERO AES" as one of the menu items.
+Once this new personality is loaded to the radio, it gives a menu item called or "ZERO AES" to zeroize all the keys and CSPs of the DSP EEPROM. - (g) Load the DSP code and the above personality to the module using the ProGrammer. - (h) Load the keys in the distribution key file to the module using the Keyloaderconsole program.
+This program runs on a PC. - (i) Power off and on the module; now the module should be in the FIPS (Approved) mode. - (3) Finally, operators should only load AES TEK's and not load any DES TEK's keys during operation (irrespective of whether the DES TEK's are manually distributed or sent via P25 OTAR), as DES is no longer a FIPS approved algorithm.
+Additionally, operators should not attempt to load any DES TEK's via P25 OTAR (which would only be possible if using a non-standard compliant KMF).

-When initialized in this fashion, the radio will only use FIPS-approved algorithms.
+When initialized and operated in this fashion, the radio will only use FIPS-approved algorithms.